Audio workflow hub

 Useful even when exact export is limited

-The hub still leaves you with waveform analysis, source facts, trim planning, and safe fallback targets such as WAV when exact delivery formats are browser-dependent.
+The hub still leaves you with waveform analysis, source facts, trim planning, and supported outputs such as WAV when exact delivery formats are browser-dependent.

 How the page starts and what it checks

-Every Picmu audio route keeps playback, decode, analysis, and export as separate checks so local-first workflows stay trustworthy.
+Every Picmu audio page keeps playback, decode, analysis, and export as separate checks so local-first workflows stay trustworthy.

 Capability notes